 - Create a single list of all requirements to start any business and easy-to-understand guides that walk entrepreneurs through the permitting process.
 These should be translated into multiple languages and posted in public offices and in an easy-to-find location online.

 - Require coordination across agencies to simplify all federal, state, and local procedures, forms, licenses, and permits required to start a business.

 - Create federal and state incentives for local authorities to reduce barriers to starting businesses, even down to the smallest fees and forms.

 - Nearly three-quarters of entrepreneurs agree that government regulations on businesses are complex and hard to follow.

-- Sixty-five percent of entrepreneurs believe it is too time-consuming for business owners to stay legally compliant with local, state, and federal regulations.
+- Sixty-three percent of entrepreneurs believe it is too time-consuming for business owners to stay legally compliant with local, state, and federal regulations.

 - During the COVID-19 pandemic, 52% of entrepreneurs with a new business under 1 year old identified laws, polices, and regulations as a challenge.

 RESOURCE: One tool governments can use to assess and improve their online business registration processes is the Global Enterprise Registration.
 The Global Enterprise Registration provides a website assessment tool that allows administrators to evaluate their own sites and see how their online processes for registering a business can be improved.